fenago/machine-learning-for-finance/lab_guides/Lab_3.md

-After the linear step of the dense layer, we can add a `softmax` activation for multi-class regression, just as we did in the first two chapters, by running the following code:
+After the linear step of the dense layer, we can add a `softmax` activation for multi-class regression, just as we did in the first two labs, by running the following code: